 And I knew I had to have them all!

-As I continued my research, I came to the conclusion that the best dictionary was the “professional” model, which is the most complete, I think.
-Models for high-school students were good candidates too, but they were packed with TOEIC training material and dictionaries about school stuff that I would not have used and had fewer choices regarding the Japanese-Japanese offer.
+As I continued my research, I came to the conclusion that the best dictionary was the “professional” model, which is the most comprehensive, I think.
+Models for high-school students were good candidates too, but they were packed with TOEIC training material and dictionaries about school stuff and had fewer choices regarding the Japanese-Japanese offer.

 So, the dictionary I was aiming at was the XD-G200000 (2017 version)… but, you don’t get to see the price on Casio’s website!